Understanding StableSwap (Curve)

 There is zero slippage with the linear invariant.
 Zero slippage is also called infinite leverage.

-The pool currently has 125 X tokens and 75 Y tokens.
+Back to the example, the pool currently has 125 X tokens and 75 Y tokens.

 If Alice sells 75 X tokens, then Alice receives 75 Y tokens.